Aamir3644/Car-Rental-Management-System/Angular.md

 (4) Two-way Binding :
 - Two-way data binding combines property binding and event binding, typically used with forms.
 It uses the [(ngModel)] syntax.
-- For two-way data binding to work, you need to import FormsModule in your module.
+- For two-way data binding to work, you need to import FormsModule in your module file.
 - It uses the ngModel directive to enable this synchronization.

 ```ts